igbatov/sci-map/README.md

 This is first draft MVP of the application for crowdsourced "Map Of Science".
 Its intent is to show concept of the map and gather feedback to build appropriate application.

-The goal for the map to give clear and holistic view, the best explanations and direct people to practical actions.
+The goal for the map is to
+ - give clear and holistic view, the best explanations available
+ - direct people into group for practical actions

 We also post jobs and show their connection with question that will help to solve most interesting and hard question of humanity.

+We intend to create search platform where one can select its skills and we will find companies from our list that are searching for candidates with such skills.

 # Why not Wikipedia, Quora and StackOverflow?
 Wikipedia, quora and stackoverflow are great at subjects where the answer is known.
-But think about such hard questions as "How one can extend his/her healthy life", "How to end the wars between countries ...", "How to create consciousness" and so on - nobody knows the exact answer.
+But think about such hard questions as "How to extend healthy life", "How to end the wars", "How to create [AI-complete](https://en.wikipedia.org/wiki/AI-complete)" and so on - nobody knows the exact answer.

 For the hard questions instead of vague general answers, it would be better to see
  - all known facts that contributes to the puzzle